-System Director of HR 5301 Mount Rushmore Road Rapid City, SD 57701 605-394-4947 hremployeerelations@national.edu
+Employee Relations 5301 Mount Rushmore Road PO Box 677 Rapid City, SD 57709 605-721-5217 (Office) hremployeerelations@national.edu

-What are the responsibilities after the Title IX Coordinator/System Director of HR are aware of an incident?
+What are the responsibilities after the Title IX coordinator and/or human resources are aware of an incident?

-- The university is required to investigate any Title IX incident that the Title IX Coordinator/ System Director of Human Resources knows about or reasonably should have known about An investigation must occur even if the victim does not want to report the incident. - Implement interim measures as appropriate. - Inform the victim of their right to report the incident to authorities. - A staff member should accompany the victim to the hospital and/or to report the incident to local law enforcement if requested.
+- The university is required to investigate any Title IX incident that the Title IX coordinator and/or human resources knows about or reasonably should have known about an investigation must occur even if the victim does not want to report the incident. - Implement interim measures as appropriate. - Inform the victim of their right to report the incident to authorities. - A staff member should accompany the victim to the hospital and/or to report the incident to local law enforcement if requested.

-What types of incidents can I report to the responsible employees (Title IX Coordinator and System Director of Human Resources)?
+What types of incidents can I report to the responsible employees (Title IX coordinator and human resources)?